MatrixEditor/caterpillar/docs/sphinx/source/reference/datamodel/processing_classes.rst

     **Internal use only:** This special member is only set in the root context and stores all packed objects that should be placed at an offset position.

+.. attribute:: CTX_ROOT
+    :value: "_root"

+    .. versionadded:: 2.5.0

+    Special attribute set to specify the root context.
+If this attribute is not present, the current ``Context`` instance will be returned.

 .. _Ellipsis: https://docs.python.org/3/library/constants.html#Ellipsis